alanz/ghc-exactprint/NOTES.md

 compared with the stored diff.
 If different, the difference is added to the co, and the stored diff updated.
 This was an offset will only be applied once.

+Problem is, how do we unwind? i.e., regardless of where the prior line ended, a new fn needs to be at col 1.
+Can't use prior pos for that.

+As we pop up the stack of annotations, we need to undo the deltas.
+Or perhaps only compare deltas at equivalent positions before.
+It is captured using a stack, based on pos on entry, do the same on use.
+TODO.